Untangling Magellanic Streams: Abstract

 \section{Abstract}

-The Magellanic Stream has long been known to contain multiple H{ I} strands and corresponding stellar populations are beginning to be discovered.
-Combining an H3-selected sample with stars drawn from the {\it Gaia} catalog, we trace stars along a sub-dominant strand of the Magellanic Stream, as defined by gas content, across 30$^\circ$ on the sky.
-We find that the dominant strand is devoid of stars with Galactocentric distance $\lesssim 55$ kpc while the subdominant strand shows a close correspondence to such stars.
-We conclude that (1) the two Stream strands have different origins, (2) they are likely only close in projection, (3) the subdominant strand is tidal in origin, and (4) the subdominant strand is composed of disk material, likely drawn from the disk of the Small Magellanic Cloud.
+The Magellanic Stream (MS) has long been known to contain multiple H{ \ I} strands and corresponding stellar populations are beginning to be discovered.
+Combining a sample of 17 stars from the H3 (“Hectochelle in the Halo at High Resolution”) survey with 891 stars drawn from the {\it Gaia} DR3 catalog, we trace stars along a sub-dominant strand of the MS, as defined by gas content, across 30$^\circ$ on the sky.
+We find that the corresponding dominant strand at the similar position along the MS is devoid of stars with Galactocentric distance $\lesssim 55$ kpc while the subdominant strand shows a close correspondence to such stars.
+We conclude that (1) these two Stream strands have different origins, (2) they are likely only close in projection, (3) the subdominant strand is tidal in origin, and (4) the subdominant strand is composed of ``disk" material, gas and stars, with a chemical composition that marginally favors it coming from the Small Magellanic Cloud.

 \keywords{Magellanic Clouds (990), Magellanic Stream (991), Milky Way stellar halo (1060)}